 There is no charge for processing the notifications or indemnities.
 However, charges may be made for other services including:

 - if calculations are required to determine if the bridge (or other structure) is suitable to carry the abnormal load (special orders only)

 - if any street furniture such as bollards, signs or lighting needs to be removed (and replaced) in order for the movement to take place

 For information about police escorts for abnormal loads, contact the Surrey and Sussex Police Abnormal Load Office,

 The Road Vehicles (Authorisations of Special Types) (General) Order 2003 – Government Statutory Instrument 2003 No 1998 sets out the regulations for abnormal loads.

-If you require more information about abnormal loads, please contact our Highways Customer Team.
+If you require more information about abnormal loads, please contact our Highways Network Management Team.

 Click or tap the rating which best represents your experience.